nitinkc/nitinkc.github.io/_posts/gcp/2021-04-11-Spanner-Db.md

 gcloud config configurations delete emulator

 #Stop the emulator
-contrl C to stop the running instance
+ctrl C to stop the running instance
 ```